Pediatric Physical Therapy for Plagiocephaly:Guide

 Long-Term Effects of Pediatric Physical Therapy for Plagiocephaly

 The implications of pediatric physical therapy for plagiocephaly changes may be permanent on the development of a child.
-After the shape of the skull is set to normal, the therapy is still taken to guide healthy motor ability, carrying good posture and the movement of the head.
-When treatment is commenced early, their development among the affected babies is rarely impaired due to abnormal head shape disorders.Additional treatment also causes the baby to exercise his muscles thus improving coordination and the overall balance.
-The importance of physical therapy in the children with plagiocephaly is enormous and concerns the long-term development and healthy physical foundation.
+After the shape of the skull is set to normal, the therapy is still taken to guide healthy motor ability, maintaining good posture, and the movement of the head.
+When treatment is commenced early, their development of the affected babies is rarely impaired due to abnormal head shape disorders, though autism affects motor skill development and may require additional therapeutic considerations.
+Additional treatment also causes the baby to exercise his muscles, thus improving coordination.

 Q1: At what age should I begin pediatric physical therapy for plagiocephaly?

-This should begin as early as the plagiocephaly is detected and normally during the initial months of life.
+This should begin as early as the plagiocephaly is detected, and normally during the initial months of life.
 Earlier, the treatment brought improved results.

 Q2: Can helmet therapy be applied to my baby who has plagiocephaly?